CookiePLMonster/CookiePLMonster.github.io/_posts/2026-07-31-silentpatch-2026-update.md

 Affects: All trilogy games.

-The PC port of GTA III was not the most thorough when it comes to making the UI scale to resolutions, as evidenced by SilentPatch fixing numerous those issues for well over a decade.
+The PC port of GTA III was not the most thorough when it comes to making the UI scale to resolutions, as evidenced by SilentPatch fixing numerous issues like those for well over a decade.
 In the past, I fixed a range of scaling issues that made UI elements too small on higher resolutions.
 I did, however, overlook that some text **positions** are also not correctly adjusted, even though the texts themselves scale properly.
 This affects a few screens in GTA III, but is most noticeable in Load Game and Brief menus: